ClementBM/clementbm.github.io/_posts/2019-12-17-the-detailed-mathematics-behind-neural-networks.md

 \arg \min_{\Theta} E_{\text{CE}}(\Theta)
 $$

-How do we minimize a fonction ?
-Well... with an optimization algorithm !
+How do we minimize a fonction?
+Well... with an optimization algorithm!
 In this post we will use the gradient descent.
 Gradient descent belong to the family of the `first-order optimization algorithms`.
 It enables us to minimize the error $$E_{\text{CE}}$$ using the gradient with respect to the weights $$\Theta$$, so at t$$^{\text{th}}$$ iteration

 $$